Roman Senate: Senate of the Roman Empire

-After the fall of the Roman Republic, the constitutional balance of power shifted from the Roman senate to the Roman Emperor.
-Though retaining its legal position as under the republic, in practice, however, the actual authority of the imperial senate was negligible, as the emperor held the true power in the state.
-As such, membership in the senate became sought after by individuals seeking prestige and social standing, rather than actual authority.
+After the fall of the Roman Republic, the constitutional balance of power shifted from the Roman senate to the Roman emperor.
+Though retaining its legal position as under the republic, in practice the actual authority of the imperial senate was negligible, and the emperor held the true power in the state.
+As such, membership in the senate came to be sought after by individuals seeking prestige and social standing, rather than actual authority.

 During the reigns of the first emperors, legislative, judicial, and electoral powers were all transferred from the Roman assemblies to the senate.
 However, since the emperor held control over the senate, the senate acted as a vehicle through which he exercised his autocratic powers.

 The first emperor, Augustus, reduced the size of the senate from 900 members to 600, even though there were only about 100 to 200 active senators at one time.
 After this point, the size of the senate was never again drastically altered.
 Under the empire, as was the case during the late republic, one could become a senator by being elected quaestor (a magistrate with financial duties), but only if one were already of senatorial rank.
 In addition to quaestors, elected officials holding a range of senior positions were routinely granted senatorial rank by virtue of the offices that they held.

 If an individual was not of senatorial rank, there were two ways for him to become a senator.
 Under the first method, the emperor manually granted that individual the authority to stand for election to the quaestorship, while under the second method, the emperor appointed that individual to the senate by issuing a decree.
 Under the empire, the power that the emperor held over the senate was absolute.

 The two consuls were a part of the senate, but had more power than the senators.
 During senate meetings, the emperor sat between the two consuls, and usually acted as the presiding officer.
 Senators of the early empire could ask extraneous questions or request that a certain action be taken by the senate.
 Higher ranking senators spoke before those of lower rank, although the emperor could speak at any time.

 Besides the emperor, consuls and praetors could also preside over the senate.
 Since no senator could stand for election to a magisterial office without the emperor's approval, senators usually did not vote against bills that had been presented by the emperor.
 If a senator disapproved of a bill, he usually showed his disapproval by not attending the senate meeting on the day that the bill was to be voted on.